Retrospring/retrospring/README.md

     # Development mode:
     $ bundle exec rails server

-Create an account on your justask installation.
+Now, create an account on your justask installation.

 To make yourself an admin, just execute: